• Skip to primary navigation

 Corn fritters cooking 2

-Step #5: Transfer the fritters from the pan to a paper towel-lined plate with a spatula.
-Add more oil to the pan between batches and cook until all the batter is used up.
+Step #5: Use a spatula to transfer the fritters from the pan to a paper towel-lined plate.
+Add more oil to the pan between batches and cook until all the batter is used.

-You can serve the corn fritters with your choice toppings such as avocados, chopped green onions, tomatoes, sour cream, etc. They are plenty flavorful to enjoy as is too.
+You can serve the corn fritters with choice toppings such as avocados, chopped green onions, tomatoes, sour cream, etc. They are plenty flavorful to enjoy as is, too.

 fried gluten-free corn fritters on a plate